jakubk3697/Internships/2. Movie app/Agile plan.md

 **Stories:**

-First main section contains: poster of the movie, title, tagline, description, genres, duration and release date
+First main section contains: poster of the movie, title, tagline, description, genres, duration and release date :three:

-In second section all users can see actors with name, movie name and portrait
+In second section all users can see actors with name, movie name and portrait :three:

 Third section is the gallery with snapshoots from the movie.
-You can scroll through pictures and maximize selected one
+You can scroll through pictures and maximize selected one :four:

-User can click back button with will be icon “ß”.
-After click user will be redirected to the main page.
+Guest user can click button to get back to the main page with proper route. :two:

-Guest user can see recommended / similar movies after all movie details
+Guest user can see recommended / similar movies after all movie details :three:

 ## **Personas**